marcosh/marcosh.github.io/_posts/2021-09-24-either-why-or-how.markdown

 }
 ```

-If you want build a user, you need to first build a `Name` and a `Surname`.
-Suppose we already have a way to parsing strings to `Name` and `Surname`
+If you want to build a user, you need to first build a `Name` and a `Surname`.
+Suppose we already have a way to parse strings to `Name` and `Surname`

 ```haskell
 -- haskell